voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 .. warning::

-    This is a very destructive operation!
-Doing this will discard **ALL** changes between the selected Snapshot and the current working version of the dataset.
+    This is a destructive operation!
+Rolling back to a Snapshot discards **all** changes between the selected Snapshot and the current working version of the dataset, including all newer Snapshots.

-    It will also delete any newer Snapshots as well.
-Any Snapshots that existed prior to the Snapshot selected will remain.

-.. _reverting-to-snapshot-ui:

 Teams UI
 ~~~~~~~~

 To revert a dataset to a Snapshot's state, click the 3-dot (kebab) menu in
-the "History" tab for the Snapshot you want to return to.
-Then, select
+the History tab for the Snapshot you want to rollback to and select
 "Rollback to this snapshot".
-This will bring up a confirmation dialog to prevent
+This will bring up a confirmation dialog to
-accidental deletions.
+prevent accidental deletions.

 .. image:: /images/teams/versioning/rollback-snapshot.png
     :alt: rollback-snapshot
     :align: center

-.. _reverting-to-snapshot-sdk:

 SDK
 ~~~

-Alternatively, you can use the :meth:`revert_dataset_to_snapshot() <fiftyone.management.snapshot.revert_dataset_to_snapshot>` method in the Management SDK:
+You can also use the :meth:`revert_dataset_to_snapshot() <fiftyone.management.snapshot.revert_dataset_to_snapshot>` method in the Management SDK.

 .. code-block:: python
     :linenos: